 Spending money isn’t the only – or even the most important – way to improve an education system.
 Deloitte’s key conclusion that “the quality of education…a pupil receives is strongly associated with better pupil performance, even when controlling for socio-economic factors” has been backed up by a wide range of academic research, and analysis of global school improvement by organisations such as McKinsey.

 But if we’re going to have a serious discussion on how to improve public services, and how to restructure them to deliver better outcomes with declining resources, we can’t pretend that one evaluation of Key Stage four results in one school year tells us everything that we need to know.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.